Multimodal Pretraining Unmasked: A Meta-Analysis and a Unified Framework of Vision-and-Language BERTs: Abstract

 \section{Abstract}

 Large-scale pretraining and task-specific fine-tuning is now the standard methodology for many tasks in computer vision and natural language processing.
 Recently, a multitude of methods have been proposed for pretraining vision and language \berts to tackle challenges at the intersection of these two key areas of AI.
-These models can be categorized into either single-stream or dual-stream encoders.
+These models can be categorised into either single-stream or dual-stream encoders.
 We study the differences between these two categories, and show how they can be unified under a single theoretical framework.
 We then conduct controlled experiments to discern the empirical differences between five \vl \berts.
-Our experiments show that training data and hyperparameters are responsible for most of the differences between the reported results, but they also reveal that the embedding layer plays a crucial role in these massive models.
+Our experiments show that training data and hyperparameters are responsible for most of the differences between the reported results, but they also reveal that the embedding layer plays a crucial role in these massive models.\blfootnote{Pre-print of MIT Press Publication version.}